-The Development is, for all intents and purposes, surrounded to prevailing windward directions by agricultural lands, a suburban mix of low-rise commercial, 1-2 storey single family dwelling neighbourhoods, and open areas slated for future phases of the Derry Britannia Development.
+The proposed Development is, for all intents and purposes, surrounded to prevailing windward directions by a suburban mix of low to mid-rise residential, commercial, and industrial buildings and open areas.
 These buildings and related open areas have a sympathetic relationship with the pending wind climate.